How to Make Perfect Penne all'Arrabbiata

 Authentic Italian Recipes and Non-Traditional Ingredients

-The recipe below includes some ingredients and techniques which are not usually included in the traditional preparation of penne al'arrabbiata.
+The recipe below includes some ingredients and techniques which are not usually included in the traditional preparation of penne all'arrabbiata.
 Whilst some purists may consider the addition of red onion to be a form of culinary sacrilege, it should be noted that all non-traditional ingredients and procedures have been carefully selected so as not to replace but to enhance the authentic flavours and textures of the dish.
 When prepared correctly, the combination of red onion and garlic will oxidise and react in such a way as to create a flavour which is greater than the sum of its parts, without leaving the final dish tasting of onion.

 - 310 grams penne, cooked in highly salted water with a little olive oil

-- 320 grams tomato passata, choose a quality, Italian brand (such as Cirio)
+- 320 grams tomato passata, (choose a quality Italian brand, such as Cirio)